htil/webhri/README.md

      `./baxter.sh sim`

-    *Change to the directory to where your python file is located* python (name of your python file)
+    *Change to the directory to where your python file is located* python baxterweb.py (<-- python file located in this repo)

 ## WebHRI Lauching Browswer Interface

-***The following must be ran on a different machine not running the baxter simulation.
+*The following commands must be ran on a different machine not running the baxter simulation.*

 ### Start node server